Fly Fishing Sussex with Howard Dodsley

 We headed back to weigh in our catch then stopped for a pint on the way home in exchange for a few fish.

 I was hooked again!
-I bought myself basic fly fishing tackle and the lads taught me how to cast a line.
+I bought myself some fly fishing tackle and the lads taught me how to cast a line.